MicrosoftDocs/azure-docs/includes/storage-dev-guides/storage-dev-guide-about-blob-copy.md

 In addition, if the source and destination accounts reside in different regions, bandwidth that's used to transfer the request is charged to the source storage account as egress.
 Egress between accounts within the same region is free.

-Creating a new blob with a different name within the same storage account uses additional storage resources.
+Creating a new blob with a different name within the same storage account uses extra storage resources.
 This scenario results in a charge against the storage account's capacity usage for those additional resources.

 ## [Copy Blob API](#tab/copy-blob)

+#### Overview

 The `Copy Blob` operation can finish asynchronously, and is performed on a best-effort basis.
 The operation can complete synchronously if the copy occurs within the same storage account.
 A `Copy Blob` operation can perform any of the following actions: